How to create a 3D spin

 Resizing your spin

-To change the size of your spin, change the dimensions of the area surrounding it (the div, span, table etc.).
-Alternatively, add the style attribute to the Sirv div and specify the width or height.
+To change the size of a spin, change the size of its container (usually inside a div).
+Alternatively, add a style attribute to the Sirv div and specify the width or height the you would like.
+The example below will create a spin of 500px max-width:

 Embed 3D spin in an iframe

-If your CMS or website control panel restricts how you can embed spins, you can consider using an iframe.
+If your CMS or website control panel restricts how you can embed spins, consider using an iframe.
+The iframe code is shown on the spins page, underneath the normal embed code.

 Iframes should only be used as a last resort.
-They don't support full-screen spin and drag is released upon exit of the iframe boundary (making drag less controllable).
+They don't support fullscreen and the spin is released while dragging if dragged beyond the edge of the spin (making it less controllable).